litmuschaos/v1-litmus-docs/docs/disk-loss.md

     - name: disk-loss
       spec:
         components:
+          env:
             # set chaos duration (in sec) as desired
             - name: TOTAL_CHAOS_DURATION
               value: '60'
             # set cloud platform name
             - name: CLOUD_PLATFORM
               value: 'GCP'
             # set app_check to check application state
             - name: APP_CHECK
               value: 'true'
             # This is a chaos namespace into which all infra chaos resources are created
             - name: CHAOS_NAMESPACE
-            value: 'default''
+              value: 'default'
             # GCP project ID
             - name: PROJECT_ID
               value: 'litmus-demo-123'
             # Node name of the cluster
             - name: NODE_NAME
               value: 'demo-node-123'
             # Disk Name of the node, it must be an external disk.
             - name: DISK_NAME
               value: 'demo-disk-123'
             # Enter the device name which you wanted to mount only for AWS.
             - name: DEVICE_NAME
               value: '/dev/sdb'
             # Name of Zone in which node is present (GCP)
             # Use Region Name when running with AWS (ex: us-central1)
             - name: ZONE_NAME
               value: 'us-central1-a'
             # ChaosEngine CR name associated with the experiment instance
             - name: CHAOSENGINE
               value: ''
             # Service account used by the litmus
             - name: CHAOS_SERVICE_ACCOUNT
               value: ''
 ```
 ## Create the ChaosEngine Resource
 -   Create the ChaosEngine manifest prepared in the previous step to trigger the Chaos.